A

 are in relative motion

-Doppler ultrasound the use of the Doppler shift to provide ultrasound images that
+Doppler ultrasound the use of the Doppler shift to provide ultrasound

 include velocity information